microsoft/industry/healthcare/referenceImplementation/readme.md

 - SecOps: Responsible for definition and management of Azure Policy and RBAC permissions on the platform for landing zones and platform management groups and subscriptions.
 Security operations including monitoring and the definition and the operation of reporting and auditing dashboard.
 - NetOps: Definition and management of the common networking components in Azure including the hybrid connectivity and firewall resource to control internet facing networking traffic.
 NetOps team is responsible to handout virtual networks to landing zone owners or team.

-## healthcare landing zone owners responsibilities
+## Healthcare landing zone owners responsibilities

 Azure for Healthcare reference implementation enables landing zones supporting a both centralized and federated application DevOps models.
 Most common model are dedicated **DevOps** team aligned with a single workload.
 In case of smaller workloads or COTS or third-party application a single **AppDevOps** team is responsible for workload operation.
 Independent of the model every DevOps team manages several workload staging environments (DEV, UAT, PROD) deployed to individual landing zones/subscriptions.
 Each landing zone has a set of RBAC permissions managed with Azure AD PIM provided by the Platform SecOps team.